-Even if you’re a procrastinator, you’ll want to file your tax return before the April 18, 2022, tax deadline.
-And, if you think you’re getting a refund, you’ll want to know what to expect and how to protect it.
+Though the Internal Revenue Service, or IRS, set the start date for Jan.
+23, even if you’re a procrastinator, you’ll want to file your tax return before the April 18 filing deadline this tax season.
+If you think you’re getting a refund, you’ll want to know what to expect.

 What’s the Average Tax Refund?

 The average tax refund also varies by state.
-For instance, in Pennsylvania, the average refund was just over $1,833; but, in Iowa, the average taxpayer got back $2,537.
-But, before you get jealous of those living in Iowa, remember that receiving a tax refund just means you made an interest-free loan to Uncle Sam, and the government is now paying you back for the extra amounts that were taken out of your paycheck.
+But, before you get jealous of those living in another state, remember that receiving a tax refund just means you made an interest-free loan to Uncle Sam, and the government is now paying you back for the extra amounts that were taken out of your paycheck.

-Here’s a look at the average tax refund issued by state for 2020 fiscal year, listed from highest average refund amount to lowest:
+You can always check your refund status individually.
+However, sometimes it can be eye-opening to compare your paper returns with those who live elsewhere.
+Here’s a look at the average tax refund issued by state as of 2021, listed from the highest average refund amount to lowest:

-In past years, the IRS would issue most tax refunds within 21 days; however, the agency has taken longer to process all mailed items during the COVID-19 pandemic, and the IRS has warned that there could be delays again this year.
+In past years, the IRS would issue most tax refunds within 21 days; however, the IRS has warned that there could be delays again this year.
 Certain other things can delay the processing of your refund, including the following:

 - Incomplete returns

 - Returns affected by identity theft or fraud